 What is Jicama?

-If you have the no-cilantro tastebuds, just replace it in this Apple Jicama Slaw with some thinly-sliced green onion.
+If you have the no-cilantro tastebuds, just replace the cilantro in this Apple Jicama Slaw with some thinly-sliced green onion.

 Apple Jicama Slaw process shots collage